 Julian of Norwich

+This icon is of Julian of Norwich.
 At the window of her anchorage, Julian would offer spiritual direction to all who came to her.
-Here is a window to her window, where she will inform you.
+From a life steeped in conversation with Christ, she had a great deal of wisdom to share.
+Here is a window through which your soul can apprehend her teachings.

 detail of this icon: